stanavdb/cosmere-rpg/README.md

 # Foundry VTT - Cosmere Roleplaying Game System
 Welcome to the Foundry VTT Cosmere Roleplaying Game System!
-This community project provides the core system for running the Cosmere Roleplaying Game in Foundry VTT.
+This community project provides the core system for running the (currently in Beta) Cosmere Roleplaying Game within Foundry VTT.

 ## Installation Instructions
 1. In Foundry VTT, go to **Game Systems** > **Install System**.